KhurramRaja35/GSAP/README.md

 # 🚀 GSAP Learning Journey
 This repository is a collection of all my practice work, experiments, and mini-projects while learning **GSAP (GreenSock Animation Platform)**.
-My goal with this repo is to improve my animation skills, understand motion design principles, and eventually build smooth, modern, and interactive web experiences.
+My goal with this repo is to improve my animation skills, understand motion design principles, and eventually build smooth, modern, and interactive web experiences..

 ---